A Beginner's Guide to Git

 $ git commit

-$ git add -A # Stages all changes (equivalent to --all)
+$ git add -A # Stage all changed files (equivalent to --all)

 $ git log